-You will amass so much stuff for your wedding, be it second hand, or new, or even free but take it slowly giving yourself time to establish what you need.
+You will amass so much stuff for your wedding, be it second-hand, or new, or even free but take it slowly giving yourself time to establish what you need.
 If you want a mindful, ethical wedding then slow down on what you collect.
-Plus often venues have props such as easels or the little things that will make it look nice so don’t waste your money especially in the early stages.
+Plus often venues have props such as easels or the little things that will make it look nice so don’t waste your money, especially in the early stages.

 Don’t get too stressed

 This is supposed to be fun right?
-Take time for you, do some yoga, get some pampering and also spend time with your loved one as the wedding is only one part of your life.
+Take time for yourself, do some yoga, get some pampering and also spend time with your loved one as the wedding is only one part of your life.
 Delegate too – your close friends and family won’t need their arm twisting to get involved.
 Oh and eat cake, lots of cake!

 We have teamed up with Wedding Forward who have created an awesome infographic sharing all the things you should do when you get engaged – go check it out!